zship/grunt-amd-dist/README.md

 conflicting configuration property, `requirejs` will always "win" against `mainConfigFile`).

-Once these options are in place, `grunt dist` will run grunt-amd-dist.
+Once these options are in place, `grunt amd-dist` will run grunt-amd-dist.

 ### Standalone build